samuel-book/samuel-1/_sources/introduction/intro.md

     * Determining stroke onset times

-    * Making decisions according to the majority vote of deci9ons that would be expected at a 'benchmark* set of hospitals
+    * Making decisions according to the majority vote of decisions that would be expected at a 'benchmark* set of hospitals